 But that’s not the only thing keeping teacher salaries down.
 School administrators also chose (or were forced to choose) to shift compensation into retirement and benefits.
-This was a shift of about 6 percent of current operating expenditures that went from salary to benefits (see below).
+This was a shift of about 6 percent of current operating expenditures that went from salary to benefits (see the figure below for a breakdown of Missouri expenditure numbers from 1998 to 2014).
 Make no mistake: This wasn’t done in order to make teacher benefits better.
 It was done to help pay for the promises they’d already made.

 We all want great teachers, and many of us believe we should increase teacher pay.
 In fact, 61percent of respondents in the 2017 Education Next poll said we should increase or greatly increase teacher pay.
 Yet when we increase funding for public schools, the money just doesn’t make it into teachers’ paychecks.
 Something has to give.

 Given the budgetary pressures faced in most states, marching to the statehouse is not an effective strategy.
 Even if they succeed in getting more funding for public education, there is a good chance that it will not result in substantial pay raises for teachers.
 At least that’s what history has shown us.